silzai/ObsidianNotes/Notes/Java/Database/PL-SQL.md

 ```PLSQL
 EXEC dept_sal(10, 0.05);
 ```
+## Function

-- creating function will store the funtion into the dbms:
+- creating function will store the function into the dbms:
 ```PLSQL
 CREATE OR REPLACE FUNCTION count_emp(deptid NUMBER)
 RETURN NUMBER IS total NUMBER(5) := 0; -- declaring variables